ShivamModi09/Edunnovate-Technologies-Data-Science/Week-2/README.md

 - [Regression](https://github.com/MicrosoftLearning/Principles-of-Machine-Learning-Python/blob/master/Module2/VisualizingDataForRegression.ipynb)
 - [Classification](https://github.com/MicrosoftLearning/Principles-of-Machine-Learning-Python/blob/master/Module2/VisualizingDataForClassification.ipynb)

-Now finally let us look into one important aspect of data analysis that is important for machine learning, data cleaning.
+Now finally let us look into one important aspect of data analysis that is important for machine learning, data pre-processing.

 ## Data Pre-Processing
 Let us consider a simple classification problem using logistic regression.
 Suppose you have 10 columns in your data which would make up the raw features given to you.
 A naive model would involve training your classifier using all these columns as features.
 However are all the features equally relevant?
 This may not be the case.
 As a worst case example suppose all the data entries in your training set have the same value.
 Then it does not make sense to consider this as a feature since any tweaking to the parameter corresponding to this feature that you do can be done by changing the bias term as well.
 This is a redundant input feature that you should remove.
 Similarly if you have a column that has very low variance it may make sense to remove this feature from your dataset as well.
 When we work with high dimensional data sometimes it makes sense to work with fewer dimensions.
 Thus it makes sense to remove the lower variance dimensions.